Mabel Albertson: Early years

-Television
+Career

+Film and television

-Albertson portrayed Phyllis Stephens, Darrin's neurotic, interfering mother, on the television sitcom Bewitched, who invariably ended her stays at the Stephens' home by saying to her husband, "Frank, take me home.
+Albertson portrayed Phyllis Stephens, Darrin's neurotic, snippy, interfering mother, on the television sitcom Bewitched, who invariably ended her stays at the Stephenses' home by saying to her husband, "Frank, take me home.
 I have a sick headache."
 She also played the mother of Jack Benny (seven years her senior) on several episodes of his television series.

 During 1972–1973, she played Mabel, the mother-in-law of Paul Lynde on The Paul Lynde Show.

 She appeared in at least one episode of the courtroom drama series Perry Mason: as Carrie Wilson in the Season 6, 1962 episode titled "The Case of the Hateful Hero".
 Albertson also guest-starred as the mother of Marilyn Munster's would-be suitor in the first broadcast episode of The Munsters, "Munster Masquerade".